Frequently Asked Questions

 The length of an Alternative Principal Licensing Program will vary depending on the district in which you are employed.
-Individuals completeing an Alternative Principal Licensing Program will be issued an Alternative Principal Authorization that is valid for 3 years.
+Individuals completing an Alternative Principal Licensing Program will be issued an Alternative Principal Authorization that is valid for 3 years.

 2. What is the salary for Alternative Principals?

 If you are employed as an Alternative Principal or Vice Principal or like position, you will be paid by the employing school district or accredited non-public school.
 Salaries vary among employers.
 Contact the schools or districts that you are interested in for this information.

 3. What is the typical fee for these Programs?

-The fee charged to the Alternative Principal will vary depending on the dsitrict.
+The fee charged to the Alternative Principal will vary depending on the district.
 Some districts choose to work with a third-party who will deliver curriculum and support the principal throughout the program.
 CDE does not set or keep program fee information.
-Information for program costs can be obtained from the distirct and/or their third-party that works with the district.
+Information for program costs can be obtained from the district and/or their third-party that works with the district.